gytdau/website/_lists/books.md

 - Hell Yeah or No
 - The Origin of Consciousness in the Breakdown of the Bicameral Mind
 - **Metaphors We Live By**
-- Notes on the Synthesis of Form (Harvard Paperbacks)
+- Notes on the Synthesis of Form
 - A Pattern Language
 - alphabet (New Directions)
 - The Power Broker: Robert Moses and the fall of New York